Life As A Team ND Intern

 Typically internships are 6–12 weeks in duration; some may be longer.
 The exact starting and ending dates will be arranged between the intern and hiring agency.

 Internships can be full time, between the core hours of 7:30 a.m. and 5:00 p.m., but can be ¾ or ½ time, depending on the agency’s plan and the student’s schedule.

 The location of the internship will vary with each agency and position; placement could be anywhere in North Dakota.

 The State of North Dakota is not responsible for finding housing for its interns.

 Student Application Process

 Students that desire internship placement may contact HRMS directly.
 They should have a current resume and a letter of application indicating the type of internship they are seeking.
 HRMS can provide guidance to the student regarding the details of the internship program, and will also forward the student’s information to those state agencies that may provide a possible match with the student’s educational background and interests.

 Internship applications must be completed online.
 All internship opening are posted on the career announcement page.

-For further information regarding internships in state government contact the HRMS Internship Coordinator at email@example.com or 701.328.3290.
+For more information regarding internships in state government, contact the HRMS Internship Coordinator at firstname.lastname@example.org or 701.328.3290.